HairlessVillager/OI-common-data-structure/High-precision/README.md

 1. Add the `#include "Bignum.cpp"` at the beginning of the code.
 2. Use the `scan()` to read a big num from `stdin`.
 3. Use the `printf()` to output a big num to `stdout`.
-4. Other functiones are in the `dome.cpp`.
+4. Other functions are in the `dome.cpp`.

 ## How fast it is?